nubenetes/awesome-kubernetes/docs/cicd.md

 * [infoworld.com: What is CI/CD?
 Continuous integration and continuous delivery explained](https://www.infoworld.com/article/3271126/what-is-cicd-continuous-integration-and-continuous-delivery-explained.html) The CI/CD pipeline is one of the best practices for devops teams to implement, for delivering code changes more frequently and reliably
 * [devops.com: How to Implement an Effective CI/CD Pipeline](https://devops.com/how-to-implement-an-effective-ci-cd-pipeline/)
 * [ammeon.com: 5 Tips For Building A CI/CD Pipeline](https://www.ammeon.com/5-tips-for-building-ci-cd-pipeline/)
+* [medium: What is CI/CD Pipeline in DevOps? 🌟🌟](https://medium.com/faun/what-is-ci-cd-pipeline-in-devops-6fba17a76e73) Understanding the Importance of CI/CD Pipeline.

 ## CI/CD with Kubernetes
 * [blog.sonatype.com: Achieving CI and CD With Kubernetes 🌟](https://blog.sonatype.com/achieving-ci/cd-with-kubernetes)